-As of 8/1 the MS River Stage at Arkansas City is at 12.4 feet and will be on a steady rise for the remainder of the week.
+As of 9/12 the MS River Stage at Arkansas City is at 12.4 feet and will be on a steady rise for the remainder of the week.

 For current river stages and forecasts click on the following link:

 Little Man's is OPEN.
 Little Man's Landing is a private ramp open to the public with a $5 launch fee.

-Look for bass to be in water between 3 and 8 feet deep near structure.
-Buzzbaits have produced good fish lately.
-Other good bait choices include soft plastic worms or lizards, big spinnerbaits, or Rattle Traps.
+Look for bass to be in water between 3 and 8 feet deep near structure and following normal summertime patterns.
+Good bait choices include soft plastic worms or lizards, big spinnerbaits, top water lures, or Rattle Traps.
 Try fishing around the pilings and fishing houses near the Outing Club.
 Best times of day should be early in the morning and late in the evening.

 For bream, look for fish in water less than 4 feet deep, especially around logs brush tops, or other structure near the shoreline.
 Most anglers use crickets, but red worms are also a good bait choice.